OdyAsh/odyash-dev.to/README.md

 This repository includes an automatic path synchronization system that keeps your `dev-to-git.json` file in sync with your actual markdown files.
 When you save a markdown file in the `the-blog-posts` directory, the system will automatically update the corresponding entries in `dev-to-git.json`.

 For detailed information on how this works and how to set it up, see the [automatic path synchronization documentation](docs/update-dev-to-git-json-upon-save.md).

-### Mermaid Diagram Processing

-This repository includes tools for handling Mermaid diagrams:
-- Automatically converts Mermaid code blocks to PNG images before pushing to dev.to
-- Restores the Mermaid code blocks locally for continued editing
-- Includes VS Code tasks and Git hooks to automate the process

-For detailed information and to set it up, see the [Mermaid diagram processing documentation](docs/mermaid-processing.md).

 ## How can I find the ID of my blog post on dev.to?